-Kernel Mode Cryptographic Primitives Library performs pair-wise consistency checks upon each invocation of RSA, ECDH, and ECDSA key-pair generation and import as defined in FIPS 140-2.
-A continuous DRBG test (CDRBGT) is used for the random number generators and the Deterministic

-Random Bit Generator (DRBG) of this cryptographic module, which includes the SP 800-90A AES-256 CTR DRBG.
+Cryptographic Primitives Library performs pair-wise consistency checks upon each invocation of RSA, ECDH, DSA, and ECDSA key-pair generation and import as defined in FIPS 140-2.
+SP 800-56A conditional self-tests are also performed.
+A continuous DRBG test (CDRBGT) is used for the random number generators and the Deterministic Random Bit Generator (DRBG) of this cryptographic module, which includes the SP 800-90A AES-256 CTR DRBG.
+There is also a CDRBGT for the entropy source of the DRBGs.
 All approved and non-approved DRBGs have a CDRBGT.
 If the conditional self-test fails, the module will not load and status will be returned.
-If the status is not STATUS_SUCCESS, then that is the indicator a conditional self-test failed.
+If the status is not STATUS\SUCCESS, then that is the indicator a conditional self-test failed.

-- CDRBGTs for SP 800-90A AES-CTR DRBG and non-Approved DRBG (entropy pool) - Pairwise consistency test for RSA - Pairwise consistency test for ECDSA key generation - Pairwise consistency tests for Diffie-Hellman and EC Diffie-Hellman prime value generation - Assurances for SP 800-56A (According to sections 5.5.2, 5.6.2, and 5.6.3 of the standard) - DRBG health test for SP 800-90A AES-CTR
+- CDRBGT for SP 800-90A AES-CTR DRBG - Pairwise consistency tests for DSA, ECDSA, and RSA key generations - Pairwise consistency tests for Diffie-Hellman and EC Diffie-Hellman prime value generation - Assurances for SP 800-56A (According to sections 5.5.2, 5.6.2, and 5.6.3 of the standard) - DRBG health test for SP 800-90A AES-CTR